mhdiiilham/ginorm/README.md

 ### Why I Turn Into Gin?
 I was scrolling down my twitter timeline and saw a tweet about Gin.
-And I immediately find out about gin [source](https://go.libhunt.com/compare-gin-vs-mux)
+And I immediately find out about gin.

+### Comparison
+[source](https://go.libhunt.com/compare-gin-vs-mux)